MatthewTabatneck/cpp-SWE-roadmap/week1_intro/vector_stats/README.md

-vector_stats intended purpose is to refresh basic ideas on different includes, vectors and timing.
+vector_stats intended purpose is to refresh basic ideas on various includes, vectors and timing.